NikolaPavlov/YouTube_Downloader/README.md

+## What is it
+Youtube to mp3 online convertor

 ##  How to run locally
     * use .env_example or env_local as reference for creating .env file
 1. Run rabbitmq locally